junxit/us-congress-bills-115/metadata.md

 - 2018-02-12 — Committee on Foreign Relations.
 Reported by Senator Corker with amendments.
 Without written report.
 - 2018-02-12 — Committee on Foreign Relations.
 Reported by Senator Corker with amendments.
 Without written report.
 - 2018-02-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 308.
+- 2018-03-13 — Amendment SA 2209 agreed to in Senate by Unanimous Consent.
+- 2018-03-13 — Amendment SA 2209 proposed by Senator Rounds for Senator Corker. (consideration: CR S1691; text: CR S1691) To require the Director of the Peace Corps to notify and consult with the Committees on Appropriations before opening, closing, significantly reducing, or suspending a domestic or overseas office or country program.
+- 2018-03-13 — Measure laid before Senate by unanimous consent. (consideration: CR S1688-1693)
+- 2018-03-13 — Passed Senate with amendments by Voice Vote. (text as passed: CR S1691-1693)
+- 2018-03-13 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.(text as passed: CR S1691-1693)
+- 2018-03-13 — Senate amendment agreed to: Amendment SA 2209 agreed to in Senate by Unanimous Consent.
+- 2018-03-13 — Senate amendment proposed (on the floor): Amendment SA 2209 proposed by Senator Rounds for Senator Corker.(consideration: CR S1691; text: CR S1691)
+- 2018-03-13 — Senate amendment submitted